 - School must send an attendance letter that states it is the 1st notification of attendance problems as required by law

-- Referral from school to RAC (with a copy of the first letter that was sent by the school) and 2nd notification from RAC will be sent at this time
+- Referral from school to ARSS (with a copy of the first letter that was sent by the school) and 2nd notification from ARSS will be sent at this time

 - Student interview/parent interview